 Limiting legal access to abortion does not lower the rate of abortions, it makes abortions less safe for the people that have them.
 A robust body of literature supports that access to comprehensive reproductive health services is essential to overall health.
 Legislation restricting access to reproductive health services without valid medical justification jeopardizes health.
 Decisions on pregnancy care, including abortion, are best left to the patient and the physician.
 The considerations may include, for example, maternal physical and mental health, fetal anomalies, and the use of teratogenic medications.
 We, as physicians, must ensure that appropriate medical care, including access to abortion, is available to all.

 AMWA acknowledges that access to abortion is part of comprehensive reproductive health care.
 Any decision about abortion care should be made in consultation with a clinician and within the context of respect for bodily autonomy.
 AMWA opposes any legislative barriers that would limit or criminalize clinicians in counseling their patients on medically appropriate care.
 Many of the proposed laws include misinformation and disinformation about abortion care.
 Appropriate public education is needed to counter these widespread and dangerous misstatements.

 AMWA will always advocate for reproductive health access, including access to safe and legal abortions.

 AMWA Supports Access to Safe and Legal Abortion

-As an organization dedicated to the advancement of reproductive health, AMWA supports access to safe and legal abortion as part of comprehensive reproductive health care for all.
+As an organization dedicated to the advancement of reproductive health, the American Medical Women’s Association (AMWA) supports access to safe and legal abortion as part of comprehensive reproductive health care for all.